 If you take a short drive up the hill from Porth Dafarch, there is a left turning which will take you to South Stack Lighthouse, built in 1809 on the summit of a small island, South Stack is a popular place to visit on Anglesey.
 For a small fee, visitors can climb to the top of the lighthouse and tour the engine room and exhibition area.
 The lighthouse is open seasonally and offers some of the most beautiful views over the sea, on the island.

 The RSPB Nature Reserve at South Stack is a must see for any ornithologist or wildlife enthusiast.
 Thousands of breeding pairs of guillemots, razor bills and puffins return each Spring to nest on the stunning sea cliffs at South Stack, with rare Choughs being present all year round if you're lucky enough to see them, swooping the sea cliffs and over Holyhead Mountain.
 There is a visitor centre and cafe located before you reach the lighthouse, which is well worth a visit.
-The cafe serves good homemade food at a reasonable price, with outside seating areas where you can enjoy the spectacular views, though they are currently making improvements and both the visitor centre and cafe are closed to the public, though there is temporary catering and toilet facilities available until the work is completed in 2020.
-Parking is currently free though once they re-open, car parking will be charged at a reduced rate of free for the first 2 hours and £2.50 for the day.
+The cafe serves good homemade food at a reasonable price, with outside seating areas where you can enjoy the spectacular views, though they are currently making improvements and both the visitor centre and cafe are closed to the public.
+Parking is currently £2 per hour and £5 per day for cars and vans and free to RSPB members (membership cards must be displayed).

 Walking in Anglesey